The “New Paws” Hoax: How alt-right trolls piled on a disabled man to boost their failing careers.

 Cooking up a fake attack.

 Soon a rumor began spreading on social media.
 He was accused of causing the amputations on purpose for a fetish.
 There are cases of people doing self-harm with “body mods” or BIID (Body Integrity Identity Disorder), so the idea has non-zero plausibility.
 It’s a dysmorphia issue like anorexia.
 On rare occasions it crosses with furries.
 Examples include the 2018 “Noodles and Beef” story that was on the cover of The Stranger in Seattle.
-The writer consulted me for his story based on my tweets about it.
-[Edit: one other link removed as unverified].
+The writer consulted me for his story based on my tweets about it – I report on the issue without bias.

 Meanwhile the target spent energy to answer trolls while he couldn’t even easily type.
 With a stylus in his mouth (or speech-to-text), and nothing to hide, he challenged them to show evidence.
 They had nothing to show but posts unrelated to him, and fake screenshots with no source.